-My name is Monica Horta Bettencourt, a DevOps Enthusiast currently working as an OR Nurse in the Lisbon District.
+My name is Monica Horta Bettencourt, a technology enthusiast pivoting to DevOps.
+Currently, I work as an Operating Room Nurse in the Lisbon District.

-For quite a while, I’d been searching for something new and practical to learn, experiment with, write about, and share with anyone interested in it.
-And then a Raspberry Pi entered the scene.
-I found that these small devices were transmitting live data from medical equipment to a software application.
+Then a Raspberry Pi entered the scene.
+I found that these small devices were transmitting live data from medical equipment to a newly implemented application in the OR.

-As I revel in solving problems and streamlining processes, this is the perfect field to put that into action: I’m able to learn by experimenting and building in my home lab, troubleshooting issues, and breaking things to then rebuild in a better way.
+As I thrive on solving problems and streamlining processes, I knew this was the right field to invest in.
+I’m able to learn by experimenting and building in my home lab, troubleshooting issues, breaking things, to then rebuild them in a better way.

 About This Website